mattbis/msmeo.lang-research.tmp/README.md

 .. time to decide properly

-0. going to start with some explorations I feel... since I need this tool.. must I am very undecided on how much additional dev work I wanna give myself... and maybe keeping to a scripting only type solutions.
+0. going to start with some explorations I feel... since I need this tool.. must I am very undecided on how much additional dev work I wanna give myself... and maybe keeping to a scripting only type solutions. ( since we can do some quite interesting computing now with parallel things )

 factors
 1. numbers of coders